May 8, 2026

 1. Configure the Slack Action.
 Once your trigger is set, choose Slack as the action app.
 Select what action you want Slack to perform based on the Freshservice event.
 Common actions include sending a message to a Slack channel or posting a direct message to a specific user.

-2. Sign in to connect your Slack with Zapier and click Allow.
-Now, you can customize the message, include ticket details, and even assign specific team members in Slack to ensure they receive the necessary information.
+2. Sign in to connect your Slack to Zapier, then click Allow.
+Now, you can customize the message, include ticket details, and even assign specific Slack team members to ensure they receive the necessary information.

 3. Test the Integration.
 Before finalizing the integration, Zapier will prompt you to test the Zap.
 This is an essential step to ensure that your workflow functions as expected.
 After testing, review the results and make any necessary adjustments.